This information describes peripheral neuropathy, including its causes and symptoms.

-If you have any of these possible causes of peripheral neuropathy, talk with your doctor or nurse.
-Tell them what medications you’re currently taking, including over-the-counter medications and supplements, and what medications you have taken regularly in the past.
+If you have any of these possible causes of peripheral neuropathy, talk with your healthcare provider.
+Tell them what medications you’re taking now and have taken in the past.
+Include over-the-counter medications and supplements.

 Sometimes, there’s no known cause of peripheral neuropathy.

 Some common types of chemotherapy drugs can also cause peripheral neuropathy.
-We have listed some of them below along with the kind of symptoms they cause.
+We’ve listed some of them here, along with the symptoms they cause.

-- You may have numbness, pain, or burning feelings in your feet or hands.
+- You may have a feeling of numbness, pain, or burning in your feet or hands.

-- You may have trouble knowing where your hands and feet are in space.
+- You may have trouble knowing where your hands and feet are, and how they’re positioned in space.
 This is called position sense.
-If this happens, you could slip out of shoes or slippers if they aren’t tied or if they don’t come up past the middle of the top of your foot (your instep).
+If this happens, you could slip out of your shoes or slippers if they’re not tied or if they don’t come up past the middle of the top of your foot (your instep).

 - When you walk, you may not be able to feel the floor under your feet.
 You may feel like your bare feet have socks on them or like you’re walking on broken glass.